xyproto/cxx/README.md

 Consider compiling the examples in the `examples` directory just by typing `cxx` in each directory.

+Note for macOS: `cxx` needs a fix to be fully usable on the latest version of macOS, since it can't find for instance the SDL2 headers automatically any more.
+As a workaround, adding a symlink from the system include directory to an `include` link in the same directory as the source code might work out.

 Using `cxx` is simple:

 * `cxx` builds a project